What are the five principal wind turbine parts?

 3. Wind turbine rotor and hub

-The rotor is the rotating part of the turbine; it consists of three blades and a central part connecting the blades, the hub.
+The rotor is the rotating part of the turbine; it consists of three blades and a central part that connects the blades, the hub.

 The function of the hub is to hold the blades and allow them to rotate relative to the rest of the turbine body.

-Crosby Airpes offers a wide range of solutions for the transport, installation, and maintenance of wind blades.
+Crosby Airpes offers a wide range of solutions for the transportation, installation, and maintenance of wind blades.

 4. Wind turbine Nacelle